 Priming of the main surfaces completed.
 Reconstruction of rotten wood accelerating.

-Cingalee is moved to the professional boat builders shed to complete her rebuild.
+Cingalee is moved to the professional boat builders shed to complete her restoration.

 Reconstruction of new deck beams & side decking is complete.
 Working on foc’s’le and painting.